 Even though our customer base is expected to increase and our revenue streams to diversify as a result of the Merger, a large portion of our net revenues will likely continue to depend on sales to a limited number of customers.
 During the first nine months of 2006, sales to our top ten customers accounted for 61.0% of our revenues.
 Currently, our largest customers for our solar power products are Conergy AG, or Conergy, and Solon AG, or Solon.
 Conergy accounted for approximately 24% of our revenue for the nine months ended September 30, 2006.
 Solon accounted for approximately 27% of our revenue for the nine months ended September 30, 2006.
-Solon accounted for approximately 27% of our revenue for the nine months ended September and base a significant negative impact on our business.
+The loss of sales to any of these customers would have a significant negative impact on our business.
 Our agreements with these customers may be cancelled if we fail to meet certain product specifications or materially breach the agreement or in the event of bankruptcy, and our customers may seek to renegotiate the terms of current agreements or renewals.
 Most of the solar panels we sell to the European market are sold through our agreement with Conergy, and we may enter into similar agreements in the future.